ParsaSinichi/AMD-Feature-Comparison/README.md

-# Comparison of handcrafted feature and deep features extracted from RETFound and RETFound green
+# Comparison of Classical and Deep Learning-Based Feature Representations for Age-Related Macular Degeneration

 ## Introduction